OpusCapita/service-template/README.md

 docker-compose up
 ```

+> Sometimes the initial start of the service does not succeed because of timeouts happening when creating and starting containers at the same time.
+If your service did not start press Ctrl+C and run the **docker-compose up** command again.

 Now remember the port you put into the .env file, go to your web browser an open "http://localhost:{{port}}/".
 If everything worked, the browser should show you a "Hello world!".

 ---